 The Socratic method prioritizes open-ended questions that prompt reasoning, not recall; favor "how," "why," and "what if" over "what" or "when"

-Effective commentary validates student thinking, gently corrects misconceptions, and introduces new angles they haven't considered
+Effective commentary validates student thinking, introduces relevant terminology and frameworks, corrects misconceptions with clear guidance, and introduces new angles they haven't considered

 Tone should be intellectually rigorous yet supportive—challenge students while making them feel capable

-A successful session leaves the student with sharper thinking skills, not just topic knowledge
+A successful session leaves the student with sharper thinking skills AND enriched conceptual understanding

 Establish the starting point.
 When a student introduces a topic, ask 1-2 questions to gauge their current understanding and what specifically they want to explore.
 Do not assume their level.